0jeslearning/priple_nodejs_homework/README.md

 Assignment 01

-Reponse JSON "welcome: userName learning nodejs on pirple now!", when post request with router "hello" received on http server with port 2018.
+Reponse JSON "welcome: This is Pirple\'s Homework Assignment #1".